Inspire – High potential and gifted education

 In our classroom

-• Differentiated teaching and learning through content, process, product, learning environment and choice.
+• Differentiated teaching and learning through content, process, product, learning environment, and choice

-• Formative assessment to monitor growth and adapt learning.
+• Formative assessment to monitor growth and adapt learning

-• Opportunities for abstraction, inquiry, and curriculum depth.
+• Opportunities for abstraction, inquiry, and curriculum depth

-• Structured peer collaboration and reflection.
+• Structured peer collaboration, reflection, and strengths-based feedback

 Across our school